-Moreover, while the pro-democratic experts, therefore, do not consider democratisation a lost case, and still try to make use of and promote most of the nominally democratic rights and institutions, they also indicate that we are heading towards a crisis, as the gap between the good freedoms the bad tools have widened since 1999.
+Moreover, while the pro-democratic experts, therefore, do not consider democratisation a lost case, and still try to make use of and promote most of the nominally democratic rights and institutions, they also indicate that Indonesia is heading towards a crisis, as the gap between the good freedoms and the bad tools have widened since 1999.
 This is particularly serious with regard to the means for improving the conditions in a democratic way through good representation.
 The danger is that this may pave the way for top-down non-democratic 'solutions' or 'direct actions' from below.

 Not only do those strategic tools for building democracy need to be improved.
 People in general and pro-democrats in particular must also be better equipped to alter and make use of them.
 By now, the pro-democrats mainly relate to the freedoms and civil society where they are in a relatively strong position.
 They also fight injustice, violence and corruption - but they give much less priority to government and representation.
-Moreover, they are mainly active in the public sphere and self-managed units, outside state and business.
-And when navigating the nominally democratic system, almost 70% of the informants say that priority is given to 'direct democratisation' within civil society, while other pathways via law and rights and/or government and elections rank much lower.
+Moreover, they are mainly active in the public sphere and selfmanaged units, outside state and business.
+And when navigating the nominally democratic system, almost 70 per cent of the informants say that priority is given to 'direct democratisation' within civil society, while other pathways via law and rights and/or government and elections rank much lower.

 The pro-democrats capacity is also hampered by the main focus on specific issues and interests as well as by the fact that these tend to be summed up rather than broadened into more general questions and interests.
 This paves the way for fragmented direct democracy plus pressure and lobbying.
-One interesting exception seems to be those individual cases that relate to a series of issues and interests, including on land, indigenous people, and environmental problems, that come close to a renewed interest in sustainable and participatory development.
-This, perhaps, may serve as a basis for a common green, left-of-centre agenda.
+One interesting exception seems to be those individual cases that relate to a series of issues and interests on land, indigenous people, environmental problems, etc, that come close to a renewed interest in sustainable and participatory development.
+This, perhaps, may serve as a basis for a common green, leftof-centre agenda.
 There is, however, no similar tendency associated to the kind of broader labour movement agenda, with or without links to liberal middle class concerns, which have elsewhere paved the way to substantial democracy.

 There are additional problems of moving from common interests and issues, in turn, to general perspectives and agendas for alternative governance of villages, districts or the state.
 There is a lack of ideologies for how various interests and issues might be aggregated in order to affect priorities for policies and governance the society as a whole (as opposed to ideologies about given truths).
 Rather, there are general ideas and values that bring clusters of issues and interests to a philosophical level, such as on human rights and rule of law, or that emphasise principles, such as democracy or pluralism.
-Finally, there is a division between community agendas rooted in human rights-based democracy and more communitarian perspectives related to joint values, customs, religion and ethnic belonging, whilst also stressing pluralism.
+Finally, there is a division between community agendas rooted in human rightsbased democracy and more communitarian perspectives related to joint values, by Dr. A.C.K.
+Nambiar and Dr. K. Suchetha Kumari pp. 171 Rs.
+200 (paper back)